 Pre-requisite Courses and Assumed Knowledge and Capabilities

-Medical Microbiology is a central discipline in the medical sciences and is concerned with the diagnosis, prevention and treatment of infectious diseases.
+Medical Microbiology is a central discipline in the medical sciences and is concerned with the cause, diagnosis, prevention and treatment of infectious diseases.

 Objectives/Learning Outcomes/Capability Development

 This course contributes to the MC111 Master of Biotechnology Program Learning Outcomes:

 1.2 You will have an understanding of recent developments in a specialised area of biotechnology.

 PLO-2 Advanced skills to critically analyse and solve problems in biotechnology

 2.2 You will generate and evaluate complex ideas and concepts at an abstract level.

 You will critically analyse and solve problems in biotechnology by:

 3.1 Demonstrating creativity, initiative and a high level of autonomy in research and/or professional practice

 You will be able to effectively communicate concepts of biotechnology to specialist and non-specialist audiences, using a variety of presentation modes.